slviajero/tinybasic/MANUAL.md

 ### Wemos D1R1 systems and shields

 These UNO form factor 8266 are really popular as they are cheap and powerful.
-BASIC supports these boards as datalogger and standalone systems.
+BASIC supports these boards as data-logger and standalone systems.
 They are not really UNO hardware compatible, so some precautions are required.

 BASIC uses the raw ESP822 pinout on the right side of this table: